prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example "itx S1"

- - Must wait for _only_ "lwb 1" to complete
+- But, now it must wait for _only_ "lwb 1" to complete

    - Previously, would have also waited for "lwb 2"

 - Might not seem significant for a small example with 2 `lwb`'s...

    - But it can be significant with 100's of `lwb`'s on a real system

 ---